cla-cif/movie-DB-2000s/README.md

  * Tested colours and their consistnecy for better readability.

 ### Issues
   The program has so far proven to be free of arithmetic, syntax, resource, multi-threading and interfacing bugs.
   The program operates correctly and doesn't terminate abnormally.
   The following logical errors provided undesired output.
 While the output was consitent with the input, a much broader result was desired.

-## Fixed
+#### Fixed
-ISSUE : Matching is not possible with a partial string. e.g. the title must be complete, actor/director must searched by full name in order to display the desired result.
+Matching is not possible with a partial string. e.g. the title must be complete, actor/director must searched by full name in order to display the desired result.
-FIX: Implementation of a nested loop to work efficiently with a multi-dimensional data structure like this dataset.
+:  Implementation of a nested loop to work efficiently with a multi-dimensional data structure like this dataset.
 If the substring provided by the user was matched by iterating through the spreadsheet and its columns (this dataset is a list that contains other lists), boolean variable returns true and the output displayed.

+Extended ASCII characters (character code 128-255) present in some names couldn't be matched providing printable ASCII characters (character code 128-255) .
+:  The dataframe is parsed twice (looking for printable and extended ASCII chars) before informing the user that no matches were found.
+To match extended ASCII, the normalize method is applied to the dataframe.

-## Remaining
+#### Remaining
+In case a value is present in the dataframe but not in the interested column, the output will display a list with the columns' headers (keys) and an an empty index array.
+This happens because the input is compared against the df.values.

 ### Validator
 - PEP8: no errors were returned from the PEP8 validator.

 ## Deployment

-When you create the app, you will need to add two buildpacks from the _Settings_ tab.
-The ordering is as follows:

-1. `heroku/python`
-2. `heroku/nodejs`

-You must then create a _Config Var_ called `PORT`.
-Set this to `8000`

-If you have credentials, such as in the Love Sandwiches project, you must create another _Config Var_ called `CREDS` and paste the JSON into the value field.

-Connect your GitHub repository and deploy as normal.
+The project is coded and hosted on GitHub and deployed with Heroku.

 ## Credits

+-  All content written by developer Claudia Cifaldi - [cla-cif](https://github.com/cla-cif) on GitHub.
+-  The template used for this project belongs to CodeInstitute - [GitHub](https://github.com/Code-Institute-Submissions) and [website](https://codeinstitute.net/global/).
+- The dataset is part of Kaggle's ["The Movies Dataset"](https://www.kaggle.com/datasets/rounakbanik/the-movies-dataset) under CC0: Public Domain Licence.

 ## Creating the Heroku app
+The steps needed to deploy this projects are
+1. Create a `requirement.txt` file in GitHub, for Heroku to read, listing the dependancies the program needs in order to run.
+2. `push` the recent changes to GitHub and go to your Heroku account page to create and deploy the app running the project.
+3. Chose `CREATE NEW APP`, give it a unique name, and select a geographical region.
+4. From the _Settings_ tab, configure the environment variables (_config var_ section).
+5. Copy/paste the CREDS.json file, if the project has credentials, in the `VALUE` field, type CREDS in the corresponding `KEY` box, click the `ADD` button.
+6. Create another config var, set PORT as `KEY` and assign it the `VALUE` 8000.
+7. Add two buildpacks from the _Settings_ tab.
+The ordering is as follows:
+   `heroku/python`
+   `heroku/nodejs`
+8. From the _Deployment_ tab, chose GitHub as deployment method, connect to GitHub and select the project's repository.
+9. Click to `Enable Automatic Deploys ` or chose to `Deploy Branch` from the _Manual Deploy_ section.
+10. Wait for the logs to run while the dependencies are installed and the app is being built.
+11. The mock terminal is then ready and accessible from a link similar to `https://your-projects-name.herokuapp.com/`

 ## Constraints